 After finding the products and solutions that you’ll want for your business, you should go out and find merchant account providers that can offer both the rate you want and the products you need.

-Flat rates, which are a set percentage and a per transaction fee.
+1. Flat pricing: a set percentage and a per-transaction fee.

-Tiered rates where transactions are grouped into different transaction fees for qualified, mid-qualified and unqualified transactions; and
+2. Tiered pricing: where transactions are grouped into different transaction fees for qualified, mid-qualified, and unqualified transactions.

-Interchange Plus, which consists of a set percentage and a per transaction fee that varies with each transaction as set by the individual credit card brands.
-Then processors will charge an additional percentage or per transaction fee on top of the interchange rate.
+3. Interchange pricing: consists of a set percentage and a per-transaction fee that varies with each transaction as set by the individual credit card brands.
+Then processors will charge an additional percentage or per-transaction fee on top of the interchange rate.

 We’re big fans of interchange plus pricing since it can often cut costs according to your specific business needs.
 It’s not as easy to understand as flat rates, but you can save lots of money in the long run.